The Escape in the Silent

 The Escape in the Silent (Flucht ins Schweigen) is an East German black-and-white film, directed by Siegfried Hartmann.
 It was released in 1966.

 Plot

-Construction works carried out in a small village in Thuringia reveal the corpse of a member of the Waffen-SS, who seems to have been buried during the end of the Second World War - although no fighting took place in the area.
-Two forensics experts from the People's Police Investigations Department, Stetter and Hoffmann, arrive in the village to determine the death cause.
-At first, they suspect the owner of the lands in which the body was discovered; but after questioning him, he is murdered.
+Construction works carried out in a small village in Thuringia reveal the corpses of two members of the Waffen-SS, who seem to have been buried during the end of the Second World War - although no fighting took place in the area.
+Two forensics experts from the People's Police Investigations Department, Stetter and Hoffmann, arrive in the village to determine the cause of death.
+At first, they suspect the then owner of the property where the bodies were discovered; but after questioning him, he is murdered.
 A golden coin they found leads them to a local woman named Helga, and they reveal the truth behind the matter.